 Recordkeeping and archiving

-Purpose: Safe handling of projects as official records under the principle of public access to information.
+Purpose: Handle a project’s publication and archiving as official records under the principle of public access to information.

 - MUST: The decision to close down or archive the project is registered.